Students

 Leaving Certificate Entry Requirements

-At least six subjects must be presented.
-Minimum grade H4 in one subject, minimum grade H5 in one subject, and minimum grade O6/H7 in four other subjects.
-English and Irish are requirements for all programmes unless the applicant is exempt from Irish.
+At least six subjects must be presented, with minimum grades of H4 in one subject, H5 in one subject, and O6/H7 in four other subjects.
+English and Irish are requirements for all programs unless the applicant is exempt from Irish.

 EU/EFTA/UK Qualifications